shuoyang2000/nash_equilibrium_solver/README.md

  - the *minmax strategy* for player 1 against player 2 is a strategy that keeps the maximum payoff of player 2 at a minimum;
  - the *maxmin strategy* for player 1 against player 2 is a strategy that that maximizes player 1's worst-case payoff assuming player 2 is playing the strategies which cause the greatest harm to player 1.

-John von Neumann tells us that for any for finite 2p0s, any NE profile gives player a payoff which equals to both his minmax value and his maxmin value :)
+John von Neumann tells us that for any finite 2p0s, any NE profile gives player a payoff which equals to both his minmax value and his maxmin value :)

 ## References
 Shoham, Yoav, and Kevin Leyton-Brown.
 [Multiagent systems: Algorithmic, game-theoretic, and logical foundations](https://eecs.harvard.edu/cs286r/courses/fall08/files/SLB.pdf).
 Cambridge University Press, 2008.